ray-project/ray/doc/source/_includes/rllib/rlmodules_rollout.rst

-..
-    .. admonition:: This doc is related to the RLModules API.
-The RLModules api is currently in the experimental phase of its rollout.
+.. note:: This doc is related to the `RLModule API <rllib-rlmodule.html>`__ and therefore experimental.